hpe-dev-incubator/hpe-dev-portal/content/blog/devsecops-what-it-is-and-where-its-going.md

 "We've seen these patterns before DevSecOps, though.
 We've seen policy-first in other domains, such as application security and information security.
 And I think there are a lot of lessons learned that are going to find their way back into the cloud-native landscape."

+### Lessons for leaders

+* When done right, DevSecOps enables enterprises to make secure software at "cloud speed."
+* The security policy-first mindset isn't optional in today's fast-paced environment.
+* DevSecOps isn't just about software code security but also about maintaining compliance with various industry and government regulations.

+<u>**About the author:**</u>

+George V. Hulme is an award-winning journalist and internationally recognized information security and business technology writer.
+He has covered business, technology, and IT security topics for more than 20 years.
+His work has appeared in CSOOnline, ComputerWorld, InformationWeek, and dozens of other technology publications.
+He is also a founding editor at DevOps.com